hashgraph/hedera-sdk-java/README.md

 > The Java SDK for interacting with Hedera Hashgraph: the official distributed
 > consensus platform built using the hashgraph consensus algorithm for fast,
 > fair and secure transactions.
 Hedera enables and empowers developers to
 > build an entirely new class of decentralized applications.
-The Hedera Java SDK API docs can be found [here.](https://hashgraph.github.io/hedera-sdk-java/index.html)

 ## Install